ericomoregie11/livelesson-git/READMENEW.md

  - git switch -c <name> : create and move the head pointer to the newly created branch <name> in 1 command
    - git checkout -b <name>: also do what switch -c do but for git older versions
- - git merge <BRANCH>: while head is pointed to main use mercge command to merge <BRANCH> into the current main branch (dont use mercge while on nay other branch other than the main branch
+ - git merge <BRANCH>: while head is pointed to main use mercge command to merge <BRANCH> into the current main branch (dont use merge while on nay other branch other than the main branch